wlg1/wlg1.github.io/ch1.2.md

 X = [X_face, X_body]

 The instructions that are applied to I are also applied to W.

 ---
+[^]: The dot product between two vectors scales the numbers in the first vector, then adds them all together.
+The second vector contains the weights used to scale the first vector's elements.
+Since the dot product is commutative, it is interchangable which vector is the "first" or "second".

+---
 page 2: steps